Packed with chickpeas, eggplant, zucchini and flaxseed meal, you have to try my Veggie Chickpea Burger! Full of flavor and healthy!!

-And you guys. . this red cabbage slaw was inspired by something I ate recently here in Madison at the Marigold Kitchen.
+And you guys. . this red cabbage slaw on top of this chickpea burger was inspired by something I ate recently here in Madison at the Marigold Kitchen.
 If you guys are ever in Madison, this is the place to go to for brunch or a quick lunch.
 Great food using local and seasonal produce.

-I’m not including the recipe for the slaw, you’ll have to click over to get it!
-And I hope you do!
 I’ve been living off of this slaw all summer long!
-Check out my post and complete recipe over at The Kitchenthusiast!
+Check out my post and the recipe over at The Kitchenthusiast, too!